Duncan Robinson NBA Playoffs Player Props: Heat vs. Nuggets

 Duncan Robinson Insights vs. the Nuggets

-- This season, Duncan Robinson has made 2.1 field goals per game, which accounts for 2.7% of his team's total makes.
+- This season, Duncan Robinson has made 2.1 field goals per game, which adds up to 2.7% of his team's total makes.

-- He's made 1.5 threes per game, or 6.4% of his team's makes from beyond the arc this season.
+- Robinson is averaging 4.6 three-point field goal attempts per game this season, which is 6.7% of his team's shots from beyond the arc.

-- Robinson's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- Robinson's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Conceding 112.5 points per game, the Nuggets are the eighth-ranked team in the league defensively.
+- Defensively, the Nuggets are eighth in the NBA, conceding 112.5 points per contest.

-- On the boards, the Nuggets have conceded 40.8 rebounds per game, which is best in the league.
+- On the glass, the Nuggets have conceded 40.8 rebounds per game, which is best in the league.

-- The Nuggets are the 15th-ranked team in the league, allowing 25.7 assists per contest.
+- The Nuggets allow 25.7 assists per contest, 15th-ranked in the league.

 Duncan Robinson vs. the Nuggets